21 Most Beautiful Philippines Islands To Check (2023)

 Boracay Island in the Philippines

-The vast island of Bohol, crowned with the laurels of a world-class resort, lies at the center of the Philippine archipelago.
-The mountainous Bohol is famous for its magnificent scenery, rich tropical flora and fauna, spectacular waterfalls falling over rocks in hidden gorges.
-It is rightly included in the list of the most beautiful islands of the Philippines.
+Bohol island, crowned with the laurels of a world-class resort, lies in the center of the Philippine archipelago.
+The mountainous Bohol island is famous for its magnificent scenery, rich tropical flora and fauna, spectacular waterfalls falling over rocks in hidden gorges.
+It is rightly included in the list of the most beautiful islands of the Philippines to visit.

 Bohol Island in the Philippines